Home » Garden » 11 Backyard Ideas for a Relaxing Zen Garden

 Planter with geraniums, coleus, and petunias with elderberry near small koi pond in the zen garden

-Now that we understand what is a traditional zen garden, to me, a zen garden should have the traditional elements in some form, but also have things that bring you peace and serenity.
+We now understand what is a traditional zen garden and how to build one.
+But, to me, a zen garden should have traditional elements in some form but also have things that bring you peace and serenity.

 view from the back porch of the small koi pond in the zen garden